Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 This is a complete list of all EPP poll messages currently available in production in the Punktum dk EPP service.

 ## Document History
+- 2026-08-03 Added an XML example for each poll message
+    - Added a Placeholders section describing the placeholders used across the messages

 - 2026-03-11 Added two new poll messages regarding email bounce
     - %reason% field for email bounce can contain the following: "antispam", "bad_checksum", "config", "failed" and "unknown"